-Ensuring that kids have access to healthy and locally produced food helps instill healthy eating habits and agricultural literacy in the next generation, while also supporting the local farming economy.
-The Farm to School Grant Program (F2S) provides grants on a competitive basis to increase local food procurement for school meal programs and expand educational agriculture and gardening activities.
-These grants can be used for training and technical assistance, planning, purchasing equipment, developing school gardens, developing partnerships, and implementing farm to school programs,.
+When kids have access to healthy and locally produced food, they learn lifelong healthy eating habits and develop a deeper understanding of where their food comes from and who grows it.
+When healthy, local food is served in schools, children across the country reap health and knowledge benefits while local farmers and food-producing communities gain access to critical economic opportunities.
+The Farm to School Grant Program (“F2S”) provides grants on a competitive basis to increase local food procurement for school meal programs and expand educational agriculture and gardening activities.
+F2S grants can be used for training and technical assistance, planning, purchasing equipment, developing school gardens, developing partnerships, and implementing farm to school programs.

-Since 2012, the Farm to School Grant Program, administered by USDA’s Food and Nutrition Service (FNS), has provided up to $5 million in grants each year on a competitive basis to schools, nonprofits, state and local agencies, agricultural producers, and Indian tribal organizations to increase local food procurement for school meal programs and to expand educational activities on agriculture and food.
+F2S is administered by the U.S Department of Agriculture’s (USDA) Food and Nutrition Service (FNS).
+Since 2012, the program has provided approximately $5 million in grants each year on a competitive basis to schools, nonprofits, state and local agencies, agricultural producers, and American Indian tribal organizations to increase local food procurement for school meal programs and to expand educational activities on agriculture and food.

 USDA may also make other types of award categories available, depending on the year.

-The following entities are eligible to apply for funding:
+The following entities are eligible to apply for F2S grant funding:

 Not every entity, however, may be eligible to apply for every type of grant.
-Interested applicants should refer to the Request for Applications for more information on eligibility for specific grant types.
+Interested applicants should refer to the annual Request for Applications (RFA) for more information on eligibility for specific grant types.

-As more and more schools begin to source more foods locally and teach children about food, farming, and nutrition, farmers, local communities, and children all reap multiple benefits – improving public health, economic development, and education.
+As schools across the country continue to source more foods locally and teach children about food, farming, and nutrition, farmers, local communities, and children all reap multiple benefits – improving public health, economic development, and education.

 Some of the ways F2S grants have been used include: